Advice for an Eco-Friendly Vacation

 Environmental issues are an international concern, which means any eco-friendly practices that are done at home should travel with you.
-By definition, to travel green means traveling responsibly, paying attention to the ecology, and respecting the environment and sustainability of your travel destination, your travel practices and in your every day travel plans.
-Traveling green may sound difficult or as though it may hinder your plans to just relax and not think about anything serious while on vacation, but traveling green is not time consuming nor is it challenging.
-Here’s how you can easily travel green:
+By definition, traveling green means traveling responsibly, paying attention to the ecology, and respecting the environment and sustainability of your travel destination, your travel practices and in your everyday travel plans.
+Traveling green may sound difficult or as though it may hinder your plans to just relax and not think about anything serious while on vacation, but traveling green is not time-consuming nor is it challenging.
+Here’s how you can easily travel green…

 When packing for your trip, think of the three “Rs” of environmentalism: reduce, reuse and recycle.

 Instead of purchasing bottled water everywhere you go invest in a reusable water bottle.
 While you are not permitted to pass airport security with a full water bottle, you can fill it once you have passed security, so carry it with you in your carry-on or attach it to your handbag so it is within reach.
-According to the organization Ban The Bottle, Americans discard approximately 50 billion plastic water bottles a year and only about 23% of those are recycled; not to mention even though many locations offer plastic bottle recycling, more often than not the cap is not recyclable.
+It is estimated that Americans discard approximately 50 billion plastic water bottles a year and only about 23% of those are recycled; not to mention even though many locations offer plastic bottle recycling, more often than not the cap is not recyclable.

 In addition to a reusable water bottle, also carry a reusable shopping bag.
 This will come in handy during tourist shopping, or if you plan on food shopping while you are traveling.
 Tourists often throw souvenirs in their suitcase, so getting a new plastic bag with each purchase is a waste.
 Pack a reusable shopping bag in your carry on and it will be there when you need it.